 Newcastle itself has a traditional seaside feel to it and out of season it can be quiet and the Newcastle hostels a little empty.
 The town has a number of saltwater swimming pools dotted along the front and the beach itself is impressive, although a little stony.
 The town has all the facilities required by a traveler.
 There are banks and plenty of shops, a good selection of cafes and takeaways, not to mention a large number of traditional-style pubs, where you can enjoy plenty of craic with the locals whilst sampling a few pints of Guinness!
 The town is the perfect stop-off between Dublin and Belfast and has more than enough attractions to keep even the fussiest traveler occupied for a day or two.

-Written by local enthusiast for Newcastle hostels
+Written by Travel Expert Newcastle

 Howellsey